fastrgv/Reliquarium/README.md

 If the delivered linux binary does not run...

 * Manually install GNAT GPL from libre.adacore.com/download/.
-* Rerun the linux compile script scmp.sh or lcmp.sh
+* Rerun the linux compile script lbuildAll.sh

 ### Link Problems during linux build: